pulp/pulp_container/staging_docs/user/tutorials/00-overview.md

 - Sign images and host Cosign signatures, SBOMS and attestations
 - Sign images and host Atomic signature type via extensions API
 - Host content via pull-through caching distributions
+- Discover and replicate distributions to serve the same content as the upstream Pulp